erlete/aerotech-programming-course/docs/version-control/github/README.md

 ## GitHub Setup

 You will need to create a GitHub account in order to fully explore this course and all the possibilities that GitHub has to offer.
-Do it in [the next chapter](./SETUP.md).
+Do it in [**the next chapter**](./SETUP.md).

 If you want to go back to [the previous chapter](../git/README.md), go ahead!